 If you pinch the problematic area and there are more than a few millimeters of skin, then there’s subcutaneous fat present.
 Losing that fat could firm the skin.

 Massaging loose skin can increase blood flow and help evoke an anti-aging response.

-One study analyzed the effects of skin massage in conjunction with an anti-aging skin cream.
+analyzed the effects of skin massage in conjunction with an anti-aging skin cream.
 The study showed that regular massage with a hand-operated oscillating massage tool amplified the positive effects of the cream.

 Alongside massage, you can also use a salt or sugar scrub to increase blood flow.

 Many nonsurgical procedures can help with loose skin.

 These procedures include: